wq2a/Cloud/README.md

 request(cnn);
 ```

-#### Response
-The Status code is the same as HTTP protocol, we will use 200, 401, 404 and so on.
+### Client Side
+For the client side, we will develop a socket library based on Java socket programming.
+This library will define the client side protocol, which is designed to communicate with the cloud server, and support applications for multiple devices such as the desktop and the mobile phone.
+Meanwhile, it will also implement the basic functions of cloud client, for instance, login to the account, show the file list of directory and basic file operations.

+### Server Side
+For the server side, first of all, we will design socket communication with the client side.
+This implementation will handle all the requests of client side, including login, list the directory, and transfer files and so on.
+We will define a server side protocol which will manage different types of requests, and also it will include the error detecting.
+Next, we will design socket communication between multiple server sides, in this project, we will assume there are only two servers.
+We will implement the synchronization of server side by defining a server side protocol which will be discussed in the aim 3.
+At last, we will consider about the security policy of server side.

+### Database Implementation
+MySQL provides connectivity for client applications developed in the Java programming language with MySQL Connector/J, a driver that implements the Java Database Connectivity (JDBC) API.
+We can handle the database part with the connector

 ### Salt Cryptography
-For the cryptographic authentication, a salt which is a secure random string is used as an additional input to a one-way function that "hashes" a password.
-The main reason using the salt cryptography is to defend against dictionary attacks versus a list of password hashes and against pre-computed rainbow table attacks.
-In this project, we use this argorithm to implement the user authentication.
+Salt is random data that is used as an additional input to a one-way function that “hashes” a password or passphrase.
+The primary function of salts is to defend against dictionary attacks versus a list of password hashes and against pre-computed rainbow table attacks.
+A new salt is randomly generated for each password.
+In a typical setting, the salt and the password are concatenated and processed with a cryptographic hash function, and the resulting output (but not the original password) is stored with the salt in a database.
+Hashing allows for later authentication while protecting the plaintext password in the event that the authentication data store is compromised.

 In the client side, we use the username as a salt combined with password and using SHA_256 to hash this combined string and get H1.
 Then, client side will pass both username and H1 to the server side.
 Next, in the server side, we will find the user in database and get another salt which is used in server side and the H2 which was computed when the user account is initialized.
 At the end, we will hash h1 with the new salt and get string H2_, and the user will be validated if H2_ is the same as H2.